 Only the calculated age could be used to assign AGEDAY.
-Prior to 1998, lowa did not supply age in days.
-Beginning in 1998, lowa supplied age in days, but the coding was inconsistent with HCUP standards.
+Prior to 1998, Iowa did not supply age in days.
+Beginning in 1998, Iowa supplied age in days, but the coding was inconsistent with HCUP standards.

-Only the calculated age could be used to assign AGEDAY because Illinois did not supply age in days.
+Only the calculated age in days could be used to assign AGEDAY because Kentucky did not supply this information.

-Only the calculated age could be used to assign AGEDAY because Massachusetts did not supply age in days.
+Only the calculated age could be used to assign AGEDAY because Maine did not supply age in days.